-Thanks to support from Illinois Humanities, we will be expanding these partnerships beyond writing through residencies, cross-state discussions, and exchanges.
+Thanks to support from Illinois Humanities, we expanded these partnerships beyond writing through residencies, cross-state discussions, a symposium, and exchanges.

-Below are the partners who are helping us build regional correspondents and relationships.
 If you’re interested in becoming a regional partner, contact us.
-If you’re an arts writer (aspiring, seasoned, or otherwise) who wants to write about the art happening in Springfield, Bloomington-Normal, Peoria, or Urbana-Champaign, you can find more information about how to do that here.
+If you’re an arts writer (aspiring, seasoned, or otherwise) who wants to write about the art happening in any area of the Midwest, you can find more information about how to do that here.